jeffreyevans/spatialEco/README.md

 I jumped to a major release and pushed the version to 2.0-0.
 All spatial functions are now using the `sf` and `terra` packages due to `sp`, `rgeos`, `rgdal`, `maptools` and `raster` being retired.
-Sorry but, for the most part I removed backwards compatibility with these depreciated object classes so, you will need to make sure that you are using modern spatial object classes.
+Sorry but, for the most part I removed backwards compatibility with these deprecated object classes so, you will need to make sure that you are using modern spatial object classes.
 In terra, there is now only one class type for multi or single band raster objects "SpatRaster" which can be read or coerced using `terra::rast`.
 For coercing sp class vector objects to sf you can use `sf::st_as:sf` or `as(x, "sf")`